 Banning AI: A Recipe for Irrelevance and Worsening AI Anxiety?

 As cheating scandals mount, some educators push for bans, but experts warn this could backfire spectacularly and exacerbate AI anxiety, hopelessness, and related psychiatric conditions.
+If anxiety becomes overwhelming, seeking treatment from a mental health professional is crucial to ensure students receive the support they need.
 Economist Tyler Cowen argues colleges aren’t preparing students for an “AI world,” and restricting it might impose psychological costs, leaving grads unfluent in tools that dominate workplaces.
 A BestColleges survey echoes this: 31% of students say their schools discourage AI, yet 70% of AI education stats for 2025 show daily/weekly use among over half of students.

 The risks include: